brianhuster/live-preview.nvim/README.md

     \ 'browser': 'default', " Terminal command to open the browser for live-previewing (eg. 'firefox', 'flatpak run com.vivaldi.Vivaldi').
 By default, it will use the default browser.
     \ 'dynamic_root': v:false " If true, the plugin will set the root directory to the previewed file's directory.
 If false, the root directory will be the current working directory (`:pwd`).
     \ 'sync_scroll': v:false " If true, the plugin will sync the scrolling in the browser as you scroll in the Markdown files in Neovim.
+    \ 'telescope': {
-    \ 'telescope': v:false " If true, the plugin will automatically load the `Telescope livepreview` extension.
+    \   'autoload' : v:false " If true, the plugin will automatically load the `Telescope livepreview` extension.
+    \ },
 \ }
 ```